-- a. an application form (Annex G) for a Cospas-Sarsat Type Approval Certificate, signed by the manufacturer attesting to the technical details of the beacon as specified, and signed by the Cospas-Sarsat accepted test facility attesting that the beacon was tested in accordance with C/S T.007 and found in compliance with C/S T.001 and/or indicating the observed non-compliances and/or deviations from standard test procedures; - b. photographs of the beacon, with its antenna deployed whilst in all manufacturer declared configurations (e.g., floating in water, resting on ground, placed above ground, held by operator, etc.) and appropriate descriptions; - c. analysis and calculations from the beacon manufacturer that support the pre-test battery discharge figures required for the operating lifetime at minimum temperature test, as per Table F-E2; - d. a list and descriptions of all automatic and manually selectable operation modes, and analysis supported by results of battery current measurements, provided as per Table F-E.1, that identifies: - i. the operating mode that draws the maximum battery energy, - ii. operating modes that have pulse loads greater than in i. above; - e. the beacon operating instructions and other owner manuals, if available, and a technical data sheet, describing the: - i. beacon type and designation, - ii. beacon specification; - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed, - iv. system configuration, including external ancillary devices and antennas, if applicable,
+- a. an application form (Annex G) for a Cospas-Sarsat Type Approval Certificate, signed by the manufacturer attesting to the technical details of the beacon as specified, and signed by the Cospas-Sarsat accepted test facility attesting that the beacon was tested in accordance with C/S T.007 and found in compliance with C/S T.001 and/or indicating the observed non-compliances and/or deviations from standard test procedures; - b. photographs of the beacon, with its antenna deployed whilst in all manufacturer declared configurations (e.g., floating in water, resting on ground, placed above ground, held by operator, etc.) and appropriate descriptions; - c. analysis and calculations from the beacon manufacturer that support the pre-test battery discharge figures required for the operating lifetime at minimum temperature test, as per Table F-E.2; - d. a list and descriptions of all automatic and manually selectable operation modes, description of beacon working cycle phases and durations, and analysis supported by results of battery current measurements, provided as per Table F-E.1, that identifies: - i. the operating mode that draws the maximum battery energy, - ii. operating modes that have pulse loads greater than in i. above, - e. the beacon operating instructions and other owner manuals, if available, and a technical data sheet, describing the: - i. beacon type and designation, - ii. beacon specification; - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed,

-- v. methods of beacon activation and beacon/antenna deployment, - vi. self-test mode and GNSS self-test mode activation and indication, - vii. battery replacement instructions and battery replacement period; - f. beacon marketing brochure, if available; - g. the technical data sheet for the battery cells used in the beacon indicating nominal cell capacity and self-discharge rate over the declared battery replacement period, and the electric diagram of the beacon's battery pack; - h. copy of the beacon markings and labels indicating: - i. beacon model name and beacon manufacturer and C/S TAC number; - ii. beacon 15-HEX ID, per C/S T.001 section 3.2; - iii. operating temperature range (e.g., -20°C to +55°C), per C/S T.001 section 4.2.1; - iv. minimum duration of continuous operation (e.g., 24 hours), per C/S T.001 section 4.5.1; - i. the technical information on the reference oscillator, including: - i. oscillator type and specifications, - ii. technical data on long-term frequency stability and description of the beacon frequency-generation circuitry (section A.3.5), - iii. technical data sheet for any temperature-compensated oscillator (e.g., TCXO, MCXO) that may be employed, indicating maximum MTS characteristics specified for the oscillator model, - iv. report on the oscillator ageing characteristics (section A.3.5), - v. the serial number of the temperature-compensated oscillator device installed in the test beacon that was subjected to conductive testing at a test facility, and MTS characteristics from the reference oscillator manufacturer, if applicable; - j. statements and descriptions, complete with diagrams as necessary, to demonstrate that the design: - i. provides protection against continuous transmission (see section A.3.4),
+- iv. system configuration, including external ancillary devices and antennas, if applicable; - v. methods of beacon activation and beacon/antenna deployment; - vi. self-test mode and GNSS self-test mode activation and indication; - vii. battery replacement instructions and battery replacement period; - f. beacon marketing brochure, if available; - g. the technical data sheet for the battery cells used in the beacon indicating nominal cell capacity and self-discharge rate over the declared battery replacement period, and the electric diagram of the beacon's battery pack; - h. copy of the beacon markings and labels indicating, as per C/S T.001 section 3.5.8: - i. beacon model name, beacon manufacturer and C/S TAC number; - ii. beacon 15-HEX ID; - iii. operating temperature range (e.g., -20°C to +55°C), , - iv. minimum duration of continuous operation (e.g., 24 hours); - i. the technical information on the reference oscillator, including: - i. oscillator type and specifications, - ii. technical data on long-term frequency stability and description of the beacon frequency-generation circuitry (section A.3.5), - iii. technical data sheet for any temperature-compensated oscillator (e.g., TCXO, MCXO) that may be employed, indicating maximum MTS characteristics specified for the oscillator model, - iv. report on the oscillator ageing characteristics (section A.3.5), - v. the serial number of the temperature-compensated oscillator device installed in the test beacon that was subjected to conductive testing at a test facility, and MTS characteristics from the reference oscillator manufacturer, if applicable; - j. statements and descriptions, complete with diagrams as necessary, to demonstrate that the design: - i. provides protection against continuous transmission (see section A.3.4),